muratk3n/thirdwave/tr/2020/07/gocebele-anadolu.md

 Bhabha, H. K. (1990).
 DissemiNation: Time, narrative, and the margins of the modern nation.
 In H. K. Bhabha (Ed.), Nation and narration.
 London: Routledge.

+Çağaptay, S. (2006).
+Islam, secularism, and nationalism in modern Turkey who is a Turk?
+London: Routledge.